alexxie16/English_Learning/words/2025/words-Dec-25.md

 -------------------------

-Nose, nostril, sinus, nasal, orifice,

-ample, plenty, sufficient, copious, abundant, considerable, substantial.
+Nearly two **millennia** later, **Goethe** made the prescription a little more specific and practical.

+Marcus Aurelius says it’s madness to keep being the same person, “mauled and degraded” by a life that isn’t working—one that doesn’t give us what we want.

-A deviated septum happens when the thin wall between the nasal passages, called the nasal septum, is off to one side.
+A **deviated septum** happens when the thin wall between the **nasal passages**, called the **nasal septum**, is off to one side.
 The nasal septum being off-center, called deviated, makes one side of the inside of the nose smaller.
 A deviated septum can block one side of the nose.
 The reduced airflow can make it hard to breathe.

-**insipid, vapid, bland, dull**,
-**bloviate, bloviating, bloated, obviate**.
-**buffoon, boffin, bovine**

 **Dismantling** **usury** through Bitcoin. -
 Fed, in **subordination** to the Treasure.
 His attendance record was **spotty**.
 **fire hydrant**.

 ### Week 49